-1.4 CE European Union EMC & Safety Compliance Declaration
+1.4 CE European Union EMC Declaration

-The European Conformity (CE) marking is affixed to products with input of 50 - 1,000 Vac or 75 - 1,500 Vdc and/or for products which may cause or be affected by electromagnetic disturbance.
+The European Conformity (CE) marking is affixed for products which may cause or be affected by electromagnetic disturbance.
 The CE marking symbolizes conformity of the product with the applicable requirements.
 CE compliance is a manufacturer's self-declaration allowing products to circulate freely within the European Union (EU).
-SignalCore products meet the essential requirements of Directives 2004/108/EC (EMC) and 2006/95/EC (product safety) and comply with the relevant standards.
-Standards for Measurement, Control and Laboratory Equipment include EN 61326 and EN 55011 for EMC, and EN 61010-1 for product safety.
+SignalCore products meet the essential requirements of the EMC Directive 2004/108/EC and comply with the relevant standards.